John Antel, PhD

 Alan Witt, PhD

 Professor, Psychology (College of Liberal Arts and Social Sciences)

 713 743 3253

-Alan Witt received a BA in Public Policy (with honors) and Sociology (Tulane University, 1981), a BS in Psychology (Tulane University, 1981), an MS in Industrial-Organizational Psychology (Illinois Institute of Technology, 1982), and a PhD in Industrial-Organizational Psychology (Tulane University, 1985).
-He was named a fellow in the American Psychological Association and Society for Industrial-Organizational Psychology in 2005.
+Alan Witt received a BA in Public Policy and Sociology (Tulane University), a BS in Psychology (Tulane University), an MS in Industrial-Organizational Psychology (Illinois Institute of Technology), and a PhD in Industrial-Organizational Psychology (Tulane University).

 His government experience included a White House internship during the Carter administration and later a stint in the Federal Aviation Administration.
-Alan’s private sector experience was as a human resources director in the financial services industry (i.e., a bank now known as Bank of America).
+He was a human resources director in the financial services sector and has consulted with public sector organizations at the local, state, and federal levels and with private sector organizations ranging from small professional firms and family-owned businesses to multi-national banks, international airlines, and multi-national telecommunications companies.
 He came to UH in August, 2006.